 What is Generalization / Specialization?

 The concept of generalization (specialization) is associated with special types of entities known as superclasses and subclasses, and the process of attribute inheritance.
 Database managers begin this section by defining what superclasses and subclasses are and by examining superclass/subclass relationships.
 The ER Model has the capability of articulating database entities in a conceptual hierarchical manner.
-As the hierarchy goes up, it generalizes the view of entities, and as you go deep in the hierarchy, it will provide with the detail of every entity included.
+As the hierarchy goes up, it generalizes the view of entities, and as you go deep in the hierarchy, it will provide the detail of every entity included.
 Going up in this structure is called generalization, where entities are associated together to represent a more generalized view.
 A generalization is a bottom-up approach.

 In generalization, some entities are accommodated together into one generalized entity or category based on their similar characteristics.
 In the below-mentioned figure, whale, shark, and dolphin are generalized as fish, i.e., they have been categorized as the fish.

-- Super-class: An entity type that includes one or more dissimilar sub-groupings of its occurrences that is required to be represented in a data model.
+- Super-class: An entity type that includes one or more dissimilar sub-groupings of its occurrences that are required to be represented in a data model.

 - Sub-class: A distinct sub-grouping of occurrences of an entity type that require being represented in a data model.

 Each member of a subclass is also a member of the superclass, i.e., the entity in the subclass is the same entity in the superclass, but has a different role.
 The relationship between a superclass and a subclass is one-to-one (1:1) and is termed as a super-class/sub-class relationship.